-LPDL's average number of times that power to a customer is interrupted (i.e., frequency) of 0.66 in 2019 is a decrease from 2018's average of 1.50.
-2019 saw an overall decrease in the number of outages.
-In 2019, LPDL put a program in place to replace all porcelain switches to polymer switches as it had been discovered that they were failing early thus causing switch failures/pole fires.
-The replacement program prioritized large service areas to mitigate outages to areas that service the most customers or during routine inspections/service calls.
+LPDL's average number of times that power to a customer is interrupted (i.e., frequency) of 1.40 in 2020 is an increase from 2019's average of 0.66.
+LPDL experienced several large storms throughout 2020 that seem to be increasing in severity and incurring more damage to equipment.
+LPDL also identified that one of the outages reported in October 2020 was misreported as adverse weather whereas it should have been reported as a loss of supply which would have decreased the 1.40 to 0.85.
+2020 again saw an overall decrease in the number of outages from the past few years.
 LPDL will continue investments into new technologies such as SCADA, truck tracking, and mobile devices that will aid in decreasing our interruption times and improving our reporting accuracy within the set guidelines.
 LPDL tree trimming cycle has been enhanced to a 6-year cycle thus maintaining or lowering outages caused by tree contact in our heavily forested service territory.
 LPDL continues to base its capital projects on customer needs, end of life assets as well as maintaining a safe and reliable delivery of electricity.